Ge0rgeM/ToDoList-React-PHP/README.md

 In your web browser, write:
  - *http://localhost:5173*

 P.s.
-Make sure that PHP is running and accessible.
+Make sure that PHP is running and is accessible.

 ---